 Measuring the business impact of events

-Corporate events have value that extends beyond the immediate event.
+Corporate events have a value that extends beyond the immediate event.
 To fully capture ROI, it is important to pinpoint the goals and objectives for the event and specify and quantify each objective.

-Here are some examples of what you should be measuring for specific types of events and event marketing initiatives:
+Here are some examples of what metrics you should be measuring for specific types of events and event marketing initiatives:

 The aim is to generate as much revenue as possible by making prospective and existing clients aware of the product, right “out of the gate.”
 If everyone has a great time but no business is generated, the product launch has failed.